An In-Depth Look into Classical Shock Pulses

 Half-Sine and Terminal-Peak Pulses

-Half-sine and terminal-peak are two of the more common pulses.
-They are defined in a variety of standards for different applications.
-In Figure 1.2., the acceleration waveforms show the clear difference between the half-sine and terminal-peak shapes.
+Half-sine and terminal-peak are two of the more common classical shock pulses in the vibration testing industry.
+They are included in many test specifications for different applications.
+In Figure 1.2, the two acceleration waveforms show the difference between the half-sine and terminal-peak shapes.

 Half-sine versus terminal-peak pulse shapes

-The half-sine pulse has a smooth transition; all the change is uniform.
-The half-sine generates low amplitude, high-frequency energy.
-Much of the wavelength energy is at lower frequencies and is primarily used to test for responses and resonances in mechanical systems.
+The half-sine pulse transitions smoothly, and all change is uniform.
+Most of its wavelength energy occurs at low frequencies, and it generates lower amplitudes at higher frequencies.
+Half-sine pulses are primarily used to test for responses and resonances in mechanical systems.

 ESD half-sine and terminal-peak pulses

-Visually, the differences between the half-sine and terminal-peak pulse shapes are easy to see.
-When running on a shaker, the overall velocity and displacement of the terminal peak are lower, but the amount of high-frequency energy generated by the terminal peak is much greater.
+Visually, the differences between the half-sine and terminal-peak pulse shapes are easy to see (Figure 1.3).
+When running the pulses on a shaker, the overall velocity and displacement of the terminal peak are lower, but the amount of high-frequency energy generated by the terminal peak is much greater.
 These characteristics must be evaluated when selecting a classical shock pulse.

 Square and Trapezoid Pulses

-Square and trapezoid pulses appear as extreme outliers in the displacement and velocity waveform plots.
-Neither pulse shape is common.
+Square and trapezoid pulses appear as extreme outliers in the displacement and velocity waveform plots (Figure 1.4).
+Neither pulse shape is common in the vibration testing industry.

 The square pulse will never be perfectly square on any mechanical system.
 A mechanical system cannot change positions so sharply and the square wave will always have some trapezoidal shape.

-The trapezoidal pulse, with constant acceleration at the peak, is also difficult to create with a mechanical system.
-There are shock machines designed to create trapezoidal pulses and typically use pneumatics to propel the table up and down.
-These pulses are exceptionally difficult on electrodynamic, hydraulic, and other shaker systems that are limited in velocity and displacement.
+The trapezoidal pulse is also difficult to create with a mechanical system due to its constant acceleration at the peak.
+There are shock machines designed to create trapezoidal pulses that typically use pneumatics to propel the table up and down.
+These pulses are exceptionally difficult to produce on electrodynamic, hydraulic, and other shaker systems that are limited in velocity and displacement.

 Square and trapezoidal classical shock pulses